mongodb/docs/source/includes/fact-opsmanager-upgrade-mode.rst

    Your |onprem| instance stays in **Upgrade Mode** until all |onprem|
    hosts have been upgraded and restarted.

-   **Upgrade Mode** works with |onprem| 4.2 and later only.

    You should not upgrade more than one |onprem| host at a time.

+   When upgrade mode is first detected, Backup Daemons will attempt to stop themselves.
+This process can fail if the Daemons are in the middle of a long backup job.
+In this case, you should re-attempt the upgrade process by restarting your first |onprem| service.

-   You need to stop all Backup Daemons before upgrading to later versions of 4.2.x.
-To stop your Backup Daemons:
+   To manually stop your Backup Daemons:

    .. tabs-platforms::